ritza-co/code-with-replit-book/manuscript/02-managing-files-using-repl-it.md

 ## Make it your own

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
-Fork it from the embed below.
+Fork it from [https://repl.it/@GarethDwyer1/cwr-02-weather-report](https://repl.it/@GarethDwyer1/cwr-02-weather-report).

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-02-weather-report?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?